 “Huw and Carolyn went out of their way to look out for everybody and their standard of care for the riders was exceptional.
 Nothing was too much trouble…I thoroughly recommend Pedal Portugal.”
 Jim Bolger, Manchester.

 The tour takes in some of the best scenery and most interesting places to visit in the western Algarve and south-west Alentejo – including quieter spots and beaches off the main tourist trail.

 We will visit ancient towns, rural villages, wild beaches, dramatic cliffs, rugged hills and picture-postcard coves.

 Our route is a revised and expanded version of our original Algarve Winter Tour – the first biking trip run by Pedal Portugal.
 Part of the route also overlaps with that outlined in my book ‘Cycling The Algarve‘ (published July 2015).

-Although not car-free, around 90% of the route is on quiet lanes and back roads where traffic is extremely light.
+Although not car-free, as much as possible of the route is on quiet roads where traffic is light.

 We also cross the border into the neighbouring Alentejo region in order to see a bit more of the stunning Atlantic coast and protected landscape of the Southwest Alentejo and Vicentine Natural Park.

 There will be a couple of rest days during the tour – plus options for additional rides.